dominikg/tsconfck/docs/api.md

      */
     filename: string;
     /**
-     * parsed result, including merged values from extended */
+     * parsed result, including merged values from extended and normalized */
     tsconfig: any;
     /**